Become a Peer Instructor

 Aresty Peer Instructors (PIs) serve as a resource and program guide for participants in the Aresty Research Assistant Program.
 In this capacity, Aresty PIs help recruit and advise Aresty Research Assistants (RAs), share information about academic and other campus resources, serve as a liaison between student researchers and faculty mentors, and plan programs for and facilitate seminars for their peer group.
 They may be asked to help with presentations about the Aresty Research Center, and will work as ambassadors at the annual Undergraduate Research Symposium.

-Training: Peer Instructors will participate in a required, two-part training program.
-The first training session will take place in May, and the second training session will take place in late August, just before the start of the semester.
+Orientation and Training: Peer Instructors will participate in a required, two-part training program.
+There will be two orientation sessions.
+Selected Peer Instructors must attend: May 10, 2017, 6-8PM.
+The second session will take place August 31, 2017 just before the start of the semester.
+Both sessions are mandatory.

 Eligibility and Requirements

-Eligibility: Peer Instructors must be third or fourth year, full-time students in the fall semester and be in good academic standing.
+Eligibility: Peer Instructors must be third or fourth year, full-time students in the fall semester and be in good academic standing (GPA of 3.0 or higher).
 Applicants should have completed one full summer of full-time research, or one full year of part-time research (preferably, though not required, through the Aresty Summer Science Program or the Aresty RA Program).

 References: A written reference from the applicant's faculty research advisor and current Aresty Peer Instructor, if applicable, will be required.
-If the applicant is not currently doing research and does not have contact with a faculty advisor, we ask that the applicant please provide a letter of reference from someone else who can speak to the academic and interpersonal skills, as well as the ability to work in a team/office setting, of the applicant, and can recommend you for the position.
-All letters should be emailed to firstname.lastname@example.org
+If the applicant is not currently doing research and does not have contact with a faculty advisor, we ask that the applicant please provide a letter of reference from someone else who can speak to the academic and interpersonal skills, as well as the ability to work in a team/office setting, and can recommend you for the position.
+All letters should be emailed to email@example.com by the deadline.